SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Related Work

 \subsection{Audio-driven 3D Facial Animation}

-In the past few years, audio-driven 3D facial animation \cite{cao2005expressive, taylor2017deep, karras2017audio, zhou2018visemenet} has attracted increasing popularity which can be used to animate various 3D face models \cite{cao2022authentic, wu2023ganhead, hong2022headnerf}.
+In the past few years, audio-driven 3D facial animation \cite{cao2005expressive, taylor2017deep, karras2017audio, zhou2018visemenet} has attracted increasing popularity which can be used to animate various 3D head models \cite{wu2023ganhead,xiang2023flashavatar,chen2023monogaussianavatar,zhu2024dfie3d,jun2016real}.
 According to the input audio, researchers attempt to obtain animation results with realistic expressions and synchronized mouth movements.
 Benefiting from VOCASET Datset, VOCA \cite{cudeiro2019capture} proposes a speaker-dependent facial animation pipeline that enables generalization across subjects.
 FaceFormer \cite{fan2022faceformer} introduces transformer \cite{vaswani2017attention} to capture long-term audio context and achieve temporary consistent animation performance.
 However, both of these two works lack attention to upper-face motions.
 To alleviate this problem, Meshtalk \cite{richard2021meshtalk} learns a categorical latent space via a dedicated cross-modality loss.
-To further enhance the realism, Codetalker \cite{xing2023codetalker} utilizes a discrete codebook method which successfully avoids over-smoothed animation results, while Emotalk \cite{peng2023emotalk} focuses on the disentanglement of emotion and content of the audio.
+Subsequently, numerous works \cite{xing2023codetalker,peng2023emotalk,thambiraja2023imitator,stan2023facediffuser,danvevcek2023emotional,zhong2024expclip,aneja2023facetalk,sun2023diffposetalk,zhao2024media2face,chu2024corrtalk} are proposed to further improve the realism.
+Codetalker \cite{xing2023codetalker} utilizes a discrete motion prior based on VQ-VAE \cite{van2017neural} to avoid over-smoothed animation results.
+FaceDiffuser \cite{stan2023facediffuser} and DiffPoseTalk \cite{sun2023diffposetalk} introduce diffusion model \cite{ho2020denoising} to achieve diverse and realistic 3D facial motion generation, while DiffPoseTalk further considers the head pose generation.
+Meanwhile, Emotalk \cite{peng2023emotalk}, EMOTE \cite{danvevcek2023emotional} and ExpCLIP \cite{zhong2024expclip} explore the emotional speech-driven 3D facial animation.
+However, all these methods focus on talking and are trained on talking datasets, leading to poor performance on the singing task.
+To this end, we collect the SingingHead dataset and benchmark existing 3D facial animation methods using the 3D facial motion of the dataset.
+An efficient baseline method that utilizes the background music is also proposed and benchmarked.
+Recently, Media2Face \cite{zhao2024media2face} shows some singing ability, however, it is not specialized for the singing task and is not open source.
+In contrast, we first propose the 4D singing head animation dataset and explore the 3D singing head animation task \cite{wu2023singinghead}.